Villages in Italy 2022 Itinerary

 Day 6, June 18: Montepulciano to Radda di Chianti

-After breakfast, we’ll make our way back toward Chianti, stopping at a winery along the way.
-Our destination is a borgo in the countryside near Radda.
+After breakfast, we’ll make our way back toward Chianti, stopping in Siena along the way.
+Then we'll enjoy a farm-to-table lunch at a family estate.
+Our destination for the afternoon is a borgo in the countryside near Radda.
 A borgo is a hamlet that was once almost lost to time, but has been refurbished and revived by a family.
-After a wine tasting, you’ll have a chance to explore and unwind before we enjoy a lovely chef-prepared dinner.
+You’ll have a chance to explore and unwind before we enjoy a lovely chef-prepared dinner in the olive grove.

 Day 7, June 19: Borgo